 Maybe the last good film Tobe Hooper made, Toolbox Murders was kind of surprising because the first one wasn’t very good.
 It was a strange movie to remake to begin with.
 The redux takes a more supernatural turn that you would expect.
 It also features Angela Bettis, so maybe she’s a good luck charm.

-Mick Garris’s The Shining is mostly referred to as Stephen King’s The Shining and it exists because King had talked for so long about how the film everyone knew and loved was far removed from the story he had written.
-So in the ‘90s he wrote this miniseries and it was brought to life by his go-to-guy Mick Garris.
+Mick Garris’ The Shining is mostly referred to as Stephen King’s The Shining and it exists because King had talked for so long about how the film everyone knew and loved was so far removed from the story he had written.
+So in the ‘90s he wrote this miniseries and it was brought to life by his go-to-guy, Mick Garris.
 There are aspects that don’t work, where it could have been serviced by being less faithful to the book—the hedge animals are terrifying on the page, but don’t work on screen—but there are also times when it is just as scary as Kubrick’s movie and has a deeper understanding of the characters.

 People sometimes forget that one of the most beloved horror movies of the past forty years was a complete and total failure when it was first released.
 It seems ridiculous to put The Thing on a list of remakes that nobody saw, but it’s the truth.
 It took people years to finally start watching it.
-They began to see it as the masterpiece that it actually is, but this was decades after its initial release.
+They began to see it as the masterpiece that it actually is, but this was decades after the flick’s initial release.
 The Thing will always be the classic example of a masterful remake that nobody saw.